scanback/docs/articles-posts/nexus-organization.md

 ## Nexus organization

-In 1976, Michael Jensen and William Meckling introduced the notion of the firm as a nexus of contracts in one of the top 5 most-read economics papers ever.*** It is theoretical and took some time to be converted into language and ideas useful to management teams.
+In 1976, Michael Jensen and William Meckling introduced the notion of the firm as a nexus of contracts in one of the top 5 most-read economics papers ever.³ It is theoretical and took some time to be converted into language and ideas useful to management teams.

 I have been a management consultant since the 1980s and I started observing large companies thinking in nexus terms around the turn of the century.
 So what is it?